sallamslu/Keel-bone-segmentation/README.md

 # keel-bone-segmentation workflow
-Here is the workflow to train the deep learning U-net model to segemtn the keel bone from the whole-body x-ray images of chickens
+Here is the workflow to train the deep learning U-net model to segment the keel bone from the whole-body x-ray images of chickens

 #1 Please create a directory with name "keel-bone-segmentation", with the structure like this: